 Annual Benefit Golf Tournament

 The Lenoir Memorial Foundation holds an annual Superball Golf Tournament each May at the Kinston Country Club.
-Proceeds from this year’s fundraiser will be used exclusively for upgrades in the Hospital’s Cath Lab to enhance interventional and diagnostic cardiac and vascular services.
-The 2013 tournament date is May 9th.
+Proceeds from this year’s fundraiser will be used exclusively for Stroke Prevention and Awareness.
+The 2015 tournament date is May 7th.

-Since its inception in 1999, this event has become “the tournament to play in” for friends of the Hospital, corporate vendors and Kinston area golfers.
+Since its inception in 1999, this event has been known as “the tournament to play in” for friends of the Hospital, corporate vendors, and Kinston area golfers.
 Registration begins at 11:00 a.m.
 A buffet lunch is served in the Club’s dining room prior to the 12 noon shotgun start.

-The tournament is best known for the quality of prizes awarded to first and second place winners.
+The chance to win a premium golf club on one of five holes serves as one of the hallmarks of the tournament.
 A premium club goes to winners of closest to the pin on four par 3’s, and the longest and most accurate drives.
 The putt-off contest winner has a chance to take home a $500 cash prize.
+Plus, we have the best volunteers!

-Click here for a PDF of the tournament brochure or Click here for a digital registration form.
-Please print after completing and fax to 252-522-7962.
+Click here for a PDF of the tournament brochure or Click here to register and pay securely online.
 We’re anticipating a full course again so please ensure your spot by registering today.
 Anyone interested in being a sponsor or a player in the tournament should contact the Foundation office at 252-522-7262 or email Dirk Griffith at email@example.com

 Ways to Give